z3l4w5/tintin-space/content/docs/part1/chapter5/4/_index.md

 In a case like the current example, where we need absolute zero spaces to allow complete space control in the Markdown document, dashed mustaches and the trim function are handy.
 We can also have single dashed mustaches like {{- … }} or {{ … -}} to trim spaces from the left and the right, respectively.

 We can use the index function in Hugo to access the value from a list at a specific index.
-We can use this shortcode by calling it with the parameter {-{< price "Square">}} or with named parameters like {-{< price product= "Square">}}.
+We can use this shortcode by calling it with the parameter \{\{< price "Square">}} or with named parameters like \{\{< price product= "Square">}}.
 We will add this to the Building Squares and the Circle blog posts as the following code snippet shows.
 Additionally, by using resources.GetMatch instead of .Resources.GetMatch, we target the global assets folder for content.

 {-{< price "Circle" >}}         $4
 {-{< price product="Square" >}} $2

 {{< figure src="Figure5.10.svg" title="Figure 5.10 A developer’s gotta do what a developer’s gotta do.
 At coffee, Alex and Bob discuss the most complicated pieces of their codebase." >}}

-## 5.4.2Inner content in shortcodes
+## 5.4.2 Inner content in shortcodes

 Shortcodes can also take inner content (discussed in section 4.5.1).
 We can access this and do any processing we need with this information using the Go template language.
 For example, the shortcode in the following listing repeats the inner content n times, where n is supplied as a parameter (https://github.com/hugoinaction/hugoinaction/tree/chapter-05-resources/10).